rmolinari/thesis_1999/README.md

 point I became blind to them.
 For now I'm aiming to reproduce the thesis, errors and all, so that I can fix them as later commits.
 Of course, the very process of typsetting it again means I'll introduce new errors.

+The thesis also has expositional problems that are evident to me even 25 years later, when much of my knowledge is gone and my mathematical maturity is back at a primitive level.
+For example, section 3.4 is a bit of a mess and could use better exposition and perhaps some diagrams.

 Typst is still in beta and in flux.
 Things will surely change, and I'm sure that things I want to be able to do aren't (yet) possible.